top of page

 Our homemade challah during the quarantine

-My brother died suddenly and unexpectedly just before the Coronavirus hit.
+My brother died suddenly and unexpectedly just before the coronavirus pandemic began.

-In our final days together, I made the discovery that him and his family celebrated the weekly ritual of Shabbat.
+In our final days together, I discovered that he and his family observed the weekly ritual of Shabbat.

-My brother and I did not grow up in a religious household, so I was curious about how this commitment.
+My brother and I didn’t grow up in a religious household, so I was curious about this commitment.

 On what would become our final Friday night together, my sister-in-law and nieces brought challah, candles, and wine to the hospital.
-My brother's best friend lit the candles and said the prayers.
-We all sipped wine (or juice) and ate challah together.
+My brother’s best friend lit the candles and said the prayers.
+We all sipped wine (or juice) and shared the challah together.

-At this delicate time, this simple ritual had a profound impact on my life.
-In this pause, we found a still moment of solace and connection even in our darkest moment.
+At such a delicate time, this simple ritual had a profound impact on me.
+In that pause, we found a moment of stillness, solace, and connection—even in one of the darkest moments of our lives.

-This experience led me to look at the role of Shabbat and "down days" in history.
+That experience led me to think more deeply about the role of Shabbat—and “down days”—throughout history.

-Natasha Moore's insightful article "Recovering the Sabbath Rest and the Culture of Work” uncovers that;
+In her insightful article “Recovering the Sabbath Rest and the Culture of Work,” Natasha Moore writes:

 “The commitment to a weekly pause means that, even when things at the office (or elsewhere) are at their most relentless, there is a buffer against work that keeps it from becoming the whole of life, or simply more of life than it merits.”

-She says that those who observe a Sabbath affirm across the board that they are more productive, not less because they allow no work or work-like activity to cross the threshold of that seventh day.
+She also notes that people who observe a Sabbath often report being more productive, not less, because they allow no work—or work-like activity—to cross the threshold of that seventh day.

-So, now beginning at sundownish on Friday until sundownish on Saturday, I have have a down-day and limit my tech use.
-I love it, it feels like I get a mini-holiday every week..
+Now, from roughly sundown on Friday to sundown on Saturday, I try to have a “down day” and limit my use of technology.
+I love it.
+It feels like I get a mini-holiday every week.

-• A time to catch up on interesting books and articles I never seem to get to.
+• Catching up on interesting books and articles I never seem to get to.

-• I play with my children, go for a bike ride or a hike.
+• Playing with my children, going for a bike ride, or taking a hike.

-Now, I look forward to Shabbat.
-In addition to being a time to slow down, it's a time that I feel more connected to my brother and my family history.
-Giving myself a weekly moment to reflect and relax also helps me feel more settled, connected, and prepared to face the week ahead.
+Now I genuinely look forward to Shabbat.
+In addition to being a time to slow down, it’s also a time when I feel more connected to my brother and to my family’s story.
+Giving myself a weekly moment to pause and reflect helps me feel more grounded, connected, and ready to face the week ahead.

 What rituals do you have in your life?
-What helps you de-stress?
-Especially during Coronavirus?
-Do you have any tips to share?
-Please comment below or on the linked-in group page.
+What helps you de-stress—especially during challenging times?
+I’d love to hear your thoughts and any tips you might want to share.

 Sara Plaw is a Toronto-based writer and content creator.
 This blog takes a closer look at women who are overlooked in the mainstream, what drives them and what we can learn from their stories.